 Our first stop on this walking tour is Park Guell, the whimsical, cartoonish park that looks like something out of a Dr. Seuss book.
 It’s like a wonderland of gingerbread houses, quirky pathways, and mazes.
 Park Guell, which was opened to the public in 1922, is one of Gaudi’s most visited buildings in Barcelona.
 The park was officially commissioned by a Catalan businessman called Eusebi Guell in 1890.
 He wanted Gaudi to build a ‘garden city’ inspired by nature.
 The park is perched on a hill in the El Raval district overlooking Barcelona.
 The history of Park Guell is just as interesting as the park itself!

-You can tour most of the park for free.
-But you’ll need a ticket to get into the main fantasy world, known as the monumental zone.
-You can buy your ticket online at the Park Guell website to save you from waiting in line.
+You can tour the public park for free, but you’ll need a ticket to get into the main fantasy world, known as the monumental zone.
+You should definitely buy your ticket online to save you from waiting in line.
 I’d purchase my ticket at least a couple of days in advance because this park is very popular with tourists.

 Distance to next stop: 0.6 miles

 Casa Vicens is one of Gaudi’s lesser-known works, but it’s definitely worth a visit.
 In fact, it is the first private residence that Gaudi ever designed.
 Located in the Gracia neighborhood, Casa Vicens was opened in 1888.
 It’s a townhouse designed with bricks and features many colors and patterns in orange, beige, and green hues.
 Gaudi built this house for the wealthy Vicens family to use as their summer vacation home.